 No list of running movies would be complete with Prefontaine.
 Jared Leto plays the role of Steve Prefontaine, a runner who had a hugely successful early career but was then lost at the young age of 24.

-In his college years starting in 1969 at the University of Oregon in Eugene, Prefontaine rose quickly to national attention by winning three cross-country national championships as well as winning the 5k race four consecutive times.
+In his college years starting in 1969 at the University of in , Prefontaine rose quickly to national attention by winning three cross-country national championships as well as winning the 5k race four consecutive times.

 Prefontaine is thought of as one of the best in the United States, and had he lived in a time that had more progressive rules for Olympic participation when it came to distinctions between amateur and professional athletes, and had he had a better support and coaching network once he was out of the collegiate system, we might not have lost such a star.